 Seed and clone tracking, if necessary, could be done through the same database established for tracking medical marijuana purchased in the state at dispensaries.
 The state could even regulate high potency strains, if such a thing were cause for alarm.

 Regardless, a medical marijuana patient deserves the freedom to legally grow their cannabis, and one of those stages is buying the actual plant itself.
 If a patient is allowed to grow cannabis, they should be allowed to buy cannabis seeds.
 The whole process should be legal, from seed to medication.

 Getting Your Certification

 In order to grow cannabis at home, a qualifying patient must first get a certificate to use medical cannabis.
 You can do so by seeing one of our licensed medical marijuana physicians at Green Health Docs in Missouri.
 They can help you get certified, and our support team can walk you through the home cultivation application process.
 To get started, simply call 1-877-242-0362 today!
-Patients can obtain a card either in-person at our Missouri clinics, or through telemedicine.
+Patients can obtain a card either in-person at our Missouri clinics, or through online.